Cobble Hill Neighborhood Review - Brooklyn Moving Guide 2024

 The Cobble Hill neighborhood in New York is known for its peaceful vibes and tight-knit community.

-Safety-wise, the area is relatively safe and secure, making it an ideal place for families to live.
+The area is safe and secure, making it ideal for families.

 The local police station has made a point of reinforcing the safety of the streets by increasing police presence and patrols throughout the neighborhood.

-Homeowners in this area also benefit from its low crime rate: According to the NYPD’s CompStat report, Cobble Hill ranks among some of Brooklyn's safest areas when it comes to major crimes such as robbery, burglary, grand larceny, and felonious assault.
+Homeowners in this area also benefit from its low crime rate: According to the NYPD's CompStat report, Cobble Hill ranks among some of Brooklyn's safest places for significant crimes such as robbery, burglary, grand theft, and felonious assault.

 Crime statistics